Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Linear discretizations of the steady-state problem

 for any $i\in\{1,\dots,M\}$.
 If \eqref{XZ-criterion} holds, then \eqref{eq:l_ij} implies that $\fl_{ij}^{}\le0$ for all $j\neq i$ and since $\fl_{ii}^{}=|\phi_i^{}|_{1,\Omega}^2>0$, it follows from \eqref{eq:A_d_row_sum} that $\fl_{ij}^{}<0$ for at least one index $j\neq i$.
 Therefore, $a_{ii}^{}>0$, which finishes the proof. \end{proof}

-\begin{theorem}[M-matrix property of the system matrix of the edge-averaged FEM] Let the mesh be of XZ-type and let the matrices $\bbAd$ and $\bbAdI$ be irreducible.
+\begin{theorem}[M-matrix property of the system matrix of the edge-averaged FEM] Let the mesh be of XZ-type and let the matrix $\bbAdI$ be irreducible.
 Then the system matrix of the discretization \eqref{XZ-method} is an M-matrix. \end{theorem}